nice-registry/ghub.io/readme.md

 This link redirects to npm, because no GitHub repo will be found for the given package name:

 - [package.land/some-nonexistent-package](https://package.land/some-nonexistent-package)

+If you want to have the same behavior but over npm world, you can use npm.im redirect, like [npm.im/express](https://npm.im/express).

 ## Dependencies